edwardoughton/globalsat/README.md

-# globalsat
+# Global Satellite Assessment Tool (globalsat)

 [![Build Status](https://travis-ci.com/edwardoughton/globalsat.svg?branch=master)](https://travis-ci.com/edwardoughton/globalsat)
 [![Documentation Status](https://readthedocs.org/projects/globalsat/badge/?version=latest)](https://globalsat.readthedocs.io/en/latest/?badge=latest)
 [![Coverage Status](https://coveralls.io/repos/github/edwardoughton/globalsat/badge.svg?branch=master)](https://coveralls.io/github/edwardoughton/globalsat?branch=master)

-Global Satellite Assessment Tool

-Human activity is increasibly reliant on satellite connectivity services for broadband internet access, timing, syncronization, positioning etc.
+Human activity is increasibly reliant on satellite broadband connectivity for internet access, timing, syncronization, positioning etc.

-However, we lack analytics to help model global satellite systems, whether we wish to understand capacity, coverage, cost, vulnerability or resilience.
+However, we lack analytics to help model the engineering-economics of new global satellite constellations, in order to understand capacity, coverage and cost.

 This codebase provides an open-source model to help analyze the global satellite fleet.
-Such a model can be used for numerous applications, including assessment of digital connectivity or understanding the vulnerability and resilience of the global satellite fleet.
+Such a model can be used for numerous applications, such as assessing the role of new Low Earth Orbit constellations in delivering universal broadband services.

 Using conda